Advocates for the Ohio Osteopathic Association

 Structure, Officers, Committees and Districts

 The AOOA is comprised of elected officers, appointed board and committee members and district presidents or representatives.
 Two regular board meetings are held in the fall and spring.
-Pre and post convention meetings and a general membership meeting are held at the OOA convention in June.
+Pre and post Board meetings and a general membership meeting are held at the Ohio Osteopathic Symposium each Spring.
 All AOOA members are welcomed to attend any of these meetings.
 Check the OOA Calendar for meeting dates.

 President-Elect: None Elected